aredn/documentation/arednHow-toGuides/firmware_tips.rst

 |

-2. Review the **Installing AREDN Firmware** documentation and follow the steps for the *First Install* procedure that is appropriate for your node model.
+2. Review the **Installing AREDN® Firmware** documentation and follow the steps for the *First Install* procedure that is appropriate for your node model.

 - For Ubiquiti and TP-LINK models you will be uploading the *FACTORY* firmware.
 - For Mikrotik models you will boot using the *KERNEL* file (which you rename to *rb.elf*) and then immediately apply the *SYSUPGRADE* firmware image.
 - For GL.iNet models you will use the `recovery procedure <https://docs.gl-inet.com/en/3/tutorials/debrick/>`_ to upload the *SYSUPGRADE* firmware image.

-Another possible way to downgrade firmware between architectures is to enable **Dangerous Upgrade** under the *Advanced Configuration* settings.
+Another possible way to downgrade firmware between architectures is to enable **Dangerous Upgrade** under the *Advanced Options* on the **Firmware** settings page.
 Setting this to *ON* will disable the normal firmware compatibility checks that are done automatically during the firmware install process.
 This should allow your node to install a firmware image that uses a legacy architecture.

-After downgrading your node's firmware you will then continue the process for entering your callsign and configuring the node's settings, as explained in the **Basic Setup** section.
+After downgrading your node's firmware you will then continue the process for entering your callsign and configuring the node's settings.